What’s Bothering Vijay Deverakonda Amid Coronavirus Lockdown?

 Published: Monday, April 6, 2020, 14: 44 [IST]

-Vijay Deverakonda, who was last seen in World Famous Lover, hasn’t tasted box office success for a while now.
-And hence, a lot is riding on his next release, Fighter, which is being helmed by noted filmmaker Puri Jagannadh.
-The shooting of the action entertainer was happening at a brisk pace until the entire country was put under lockdown due to the Novel Coronavirus outbreak across the globe.
-Before the movie went on floors, Vijay not only worked hard on his physique, but he even jetted off to Thailand to learn mixed martial arts.
-The good-looking actor underwent rigorous training to prep for his role as a fighter but now, the Arjun Reddy star is having a hard time keeping his toned-body in shape as per a report in Tollywood.net.
-Since everything is currently shut in the country, Vijay can’t hit the gym to work out or stay fit.
-Unlike most celebs in the Telugu industry, the 30-year-old doesn’t have a gym at his residence and nor can he buy any kind of work-out equipment at this point considering the Corona crisis.
-Because of this very reason, Deverakonda is worried that all his efforts to attain a well-toned physique may go in vain if he doesn’t manage to keep his body in proper shape.
-Co-starring Bollywood beauty Ananya Pandey, Fighter will also mark Vijay’s grand debut in Bollywood as the film is being made in Telugu and Hindi.
-Karan Johar is bankrolling the project, which went on floors in January this year.
-The makers were eyeing to wrap up the film by July but now, that definitely seems impossible.
-Fans Give Vijay Deverakonda and Ananya Panday A Power Couple Name ‘Anakonda’ After Pics Go Viral
+Vijay Deverakonda, who was simply last observed in CELEBRATED Lover, hasn’t tasted box office success for some time now.
+And therefore, a whole lot is riding on his next release, Fighter, that is being helmed by noted filmmaker Puri Jagannadh.
+The shooting of the action entertainer was happening at a brisk pace before entire country was put under lockdown because of the Novel Coronavirus outbreak around the world.
+Prior to the movie continued floors, Vijay not merely worked hard on his physique, but he even jetted off to Thailand to understand mixed fighting techinques.
+The good-looking actor underwent rigorous training to prep for his role as a fighter however now, the Arjun Reddy star is having trouble keeping his toned-body in form as per a written report in Tollywood.net.
+Since everything happens to be shut in the united kingdom, Vijay can’t hit the fitness center to work through or stay fit.
+Unlike most celebs in the Telugu industry, the 30-year-old does not have a gym at his residence and nor can he buy any type of work-out equipment at this time taking into consideration the Corona crisis.
+Due to this very reason, Deverakonda is worried that his efforts to achieve a well-toned physique may go in vain if he doesn’t have the ability to keep his body in proper shape.
+Co-starring Bollywood beauty Ananya Pandey, Fighter may also mark Vijay’s grand debut in Bollywood because the film has been manufactured in Telugu and Hindi.
+Karan Johar is bankrolling the project, january this season which continued floors in.
+The makers were eyeing to summary the film by July however now, that seems impossible definitely.
+Fans Give Vijay Deverakonda and Ananya Panday AN ELECTRICAL Couple Name ‘Anakonda’ After Pics Go Viral